passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 ### App outline

-The app we will build will be a webpage where users can connect their wallet to check their onchain credentials.&#x20;
+The app we will build will be a webpage where users can connect their wallet to check their onchain credentials.

 You can find the code from this tutorial in this [GitHub repo](https://github.com/jmcook1186/passport-onchain-stamps-app/tree/main).